 Licensed wholesalers and terminal suppliers are not required to obtain a blenders license to convert or blend an untaxed product to/with a taxable product to propel a vehicle, vessel, machine, or aircraft.

-File and Pay Electronically: Blenders are required to file and pay electronically.
-Florida law imposes a monthly penalty of \$5,000 for failing to file and pay electronically.
-Enroll to pay and file electronically on our website at: floridarevenue.com.
+File and Pay Electronically: Licensed fuel blenders are required to file and pay electronically.
+Enroll to file and pay electronically at floridarevenue.com/taxes/eEnroll.